datacarpentry/image-processing/episodes/07-thresholding.md

 line, since Otsu's method will automatically determine the thresholding value
 T. Then, the original image is read and displayed.

-Next, and a blurred grayscale
-image is created.
+Next, a blurred grayscale image is created.

 ~~~
 # blur and grayscale before thresholding
-blur = cv2.cvtColor(src = image, code = cv2.COLOR_BGR2GRAY)
+blur = skimage.color.rgb2gray(image)
-blur = cv2.GaussianBlur(
+blur = skimage.filters.gaussian(image, sigma=k)
-    src = blur,
-    ksize = (k, k),
-    sigmaX = 0)
 ~~~
 {: .python}

-We perform the thresholding with another call to the `cv2.threshold()` function:
+We determine the threshold via the `skimage.filters.threshold_otsu()` function:

 ~~~
 # perform adaptive thresholding
-(t, maskLayer) = cv2.threshold(src = blur,
-    thresh = 0,
-    maxval = 255,
+t = skimage.filters.threshold_otsu(blur)
-    type = cv2.THRESH_BINARY + cv2.THRESH_OTSU)
+mask = blur > t
 ~~~
 {: .python}

-The parameters mostly are similar to the simple thresholding we did in the previous section: `blur` is the blurred grayscale image, `0` stands in for the threshold value T, and `255` is the value that will be used for pixels that are turned on.
+The function `skimage.filters.threshold_otsu()` uses Otsu's method to automatically determine the threshold value based on its inputs grayscale histogram and returns it.

-The difference lies in the next parameter, `cv2.THRESH_BINARY + cv2.THRESH_OTSU`.
-We are adding together two `cv2` constants, which in this case tells the `cv2.threshold()` function to do binary thresholding -- pixels above the threshold value will be turned on, those below the threshold will be turned off -- *and* to use Otsu's method to automatically determine the threshold value.
+Then, we use the comparison operator `>` for binary thesholding.
+As we have seen before, pixels above the threshold value will be turned on, those below the threshold will be turned off.

-The function returns the computed threshold value, `t`, and the binary mask layer in the `maskLayer` variable.
 For this root image, and a blur kernel of size 7, the computed threshold value is 110, and the resulting mask is:

 ![Root system mask](../fig/06-roots-mask.jpg)

-Once we have the binary mask, we turn it in to a color image and apply the mask to the original root image, just as we did in the previous section.
+Next, we display the mask and use it to select the foreground

 ~~~
-# make a mask suitable for color images
-mask = cv2.merge(mv = [maskLayer, maskLayer, maskLayer])

-cv2.namedWindow(winname = "mask", flags = cv2.WINDOW_NORMAL)
-cv2.imshow(winname = "mask", mat = mask)
-cv2.waitKey(delay = 0)
+viewer = skimage.viewer.ImageViewer(mask)
+viewer.show()

 # use the mask to select the "interesting" part of the image
-sel = cv2.bitwise_and(src1 = image, src2 = mask)
+sel = np.zeros_like(image)
+sel[mask] = image[mask]

 # display the result
-cv2.namedWindow(winname = "selected", flags = cv2.WINDOW_NORMAL)
-cv2.imshow(winname = "selected", mat = sel)
-cv2.waitKey(delay = 0)
+viewer = skimage.viewer.ImageViewer(sel)
+viewer.show()
 ~~~
 {: .python}